opcaic/docs/intro/installation-instructions.rst

 ===================

 The server component does not provide support for HTTPS, nor accepts HTTP connections from remote hosts by default.
-The expected scenario is exposing the server through a *reverse proxy* like Nginx or Apache, which will handle HTTPS redirection and other security measures.
-The server by default listens on ``http://localhost:5000/`` so the reverse proxy should be pointed there.
+The expected scenario is exposing the server through a *reverse proxy* like `Nginx
+<https://www.nginx.com>`_ or `Apache <https://httpd.apache.org>`_, which will handle HTTPS and other
+security measures.
+In this tutorial, we will use Nginx.
+The server by default listens on ``http://localhost:5000/`` so nginx should redirect all request for the server there.
 All routes that server handles start with ``/api/`` or ``/swagger/``, so we need to map only those.
-Minimal configuration to be put in ``nginx.conf`` excerpt follows:
+You can achieve this by adding following location block to ``/etc/nginx/sites-available/default``

 .. code-block:: nginx
     :caption: Nginx reverse-proxy configuration for server api

     location ~* /(api|swagger)/
     {
-            # configure client_max_body_size to allow larger submission uploads
+            # configure client_max_body_size to allow larger file uploads
-            # you should setup this limit separately for the /api/submissions location only to
-            # reduce the attack surface
+            # more secure way would be configuring limits only for
+            # /api/submissions
+            # /api/tournaments/{id}/files
+            # /api/validation/{id}/result
+            # /api/match-execution/{id}/result
             client_max_body_size 50m;

             proxy_pass         http://localhost:5000;